luminus-framework/luminus/README.md

 # luminus

-The documentation site for the Luminus framework
+sources of the documentation site for the [Luminus framework](http://www.luminusweb.net)

 ## License